LogoPixi’VN

 Differences between Pixi’VN and PixiJS

-Pixi’VN provides a API object called canvas used to interface with Pixi’VN's PixiJS application.
-So you don't need to install pixi.js and the features of Pixi'VN is not equivalent to that of PixiJS.
-Although not recommended, you can still install pixi.js and use canvas.app to access the PixiJS application.
+Pixi’VN provides an API object called canvas to interface with its PixiJS application.
+You do not need to install pixi.js separately, and Pixi’VN's features are not identical to those of PixiJS.
+Although not recommended, you can use canvas.app to directly access the PixiJS application used by Pixi’VN.

-• All the components added in the canvas will be linked to an alias of your choice.
-This alias will be used to identify the component and to manipulate it.
+• All components added to the canvas are linked to an alias of your choice.
+This alias is used to identify and manipulate the component.

-• Compared to PixiJS, Pixi’VN saves the current canvas state at each step.
-Attention: when saving the canvas state, only components linked to an alias will be saved (if you added components by directly accessing PixiJS.Application, they will not be considered).
+• Pixi’VN saves the current canvas state at each step.
+Note: Only components linked to an alias are saved.
+If you add components directly to PixiJS.Application, they will not be included in the saved state.

-• Pixi’VN provides various functionalities to add, remove, find... components in the canvas.
+• Pixi’VN provides various functions to add, remove, find, and manipulate components in the canvas.

-• Pixi’VN provides their components of which some correspond to PixiJS while others are added to add some features.
+• Pixi’VN offers custom components, some of which correspond to PixiJS components, while others add new features.

-• Just like for the components, the tickers are managed by Pixi’VN.
-If you use a PixiJS ticker, the ticker state will not be saved.
+• Tickers are managed by Pixi’VN.
+If you use a PixiJS ticker, its state will not be saved.

 Use PixiJS DevTools with Pixi’VN

 PixiJS DevTools is a Chrome extension that allows you to inspect and debug PixiJS applications.
 You can use it to view the display list, inspect textures, and debug your PixiJS application.
-You can use it with Pixi’VN to inspect the canvas and debug your visual novel.
+PixiJS DevTools works with Pixi’VN, allowing you to inspect the canvas.

 devtools

-For access to the PixiJS DevTools after installing it, you need to open the Chrome DevTools (F12) and go to the PixiJS tab.
+After installing PixiJS DevTools, open Chrome DevTools (F12) and go to the PixiJS tab.

 image